2011 El Reno–Piedmont tornado: Meteorological synopsis

-Ingredients
+Setup

-Early on May 24 a strong upper-level trough (an elongated region of low atmospheric pressure aloft) advanced towards the Great Plains out of the southwestern United States, and took on a negative tilt, becoming oriented northwest to southeast.
+Early on May 24, a strong upper-level trough (an elongated region of low atmospheric pressure aloft) advanced towards the Great Plains out of the southwestern United States and took on a negative tilt, becoming oriented northwest to southeast.

 At the same time, southerly flow brought moisture north over Texas and the southern Great Plains, allowing dew points in Central Oklahoma to reach 18–21 C. This moisture, with temperatures in the mid 80 F range, allowed for ample convective available potential energy (or CAPE, a measure of atmospheric instability); values reached 2500–4000 J/kg.
 Mid-level lapse rates were nearly dry adiabatic.

 In the late morning, a shortwave embedded within the main longwave trough advanced more rapidly, pushing the dryline into western Oklahoma, where it met the already-present moisture.
-The shortwave's advance also brought strong wind shear and "incredibly high" storm-relative helicity values of more than 500 m2s-2.
+The shortwave's advance also brought strong wind shear and "incredibly high" storm-relative helicity values of more than 500 m2s−2.
 The convergence of all these factors promised the development of intense convective thunderstorms.